ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 It saved time to customers, to employess, gave useful information to laboratories, helped managers and gave piece of mind to stake holders.

-Over time, and while the scarcity of medicines and other products increased, this channel transformed the buisiness making it the priority over the conventional printed catalog, helped a lot of people including myself to find their medicine, and was responsible for giving meaning and direction to our team and the evolution of that software
+Over time, and while the scarcity of medicines and other products increased, this channel transformed the buisiness making it the priority over the conventional printed catalog, became a sales focus point, helped a lot of people including myself to find their medicine, and was responsible for giving meaning and direction to our team and the evolution of that software

 Years after we internotialized we kept working on integrations, connecting nationals and internationals companies eith all kinds of systems: CRM's such as saleforce, commercial websites, quoting systems, shopify implementations, accounting systems,  warehouses, health clubs, and more.